Irbid Jordan Travel Guide

 Savor local flavors with extensive exploration of Irbid's Old Souk for fresh produce, spices, and local snacks.
 Dine at traditional Jordanian restaurants for Mansaf and Maqluba.

-Stay in comfortable 3-star-rated hotels or well-regarded guesthouses.
+Stay in comfortable 3-luxury hotels or well-regarded guesthouses.
 Enjoy a mix of local eateries, mid-range restaurants, and occasional street food.
 Utilize a mix of ride-sharing apps for convenience and shared taxis for day trips.

 Indulge in premium services or maximize savings through wise choices.